Available with 1.0 RID Professional Studies CEUs!

 Each week will include

-- Weekly Lab Sessions (choose a 1 hour session on Thursday at 7 PM EST or Friday at 12 PM EST)
+- Weekly Lab Sessions (1 hour session at 7 PM EST Thursdays)

 - Weekly Video Assignments

-CS200 also includes instructor interaction, quiz checkpoints and a course evaluation that you must complete in order to receive RID CEUs and a certificate of completion.
+CS200 also includes instructor interaction, quiz checkpoints and a course evaluation (a requirement for those seeking RID CEUs and a certificate of completion).

 This course is only the first step in gaining fluency and building your understanding of the mechanics and principles of Cued Speech.
 At the end of this course, you will learn more about the next steps in building fluency in Cued American English as well as opportunities to make connections within the Cued Speech community.